TEACHER TRAINING IN MALAYSIA

 Number of institutes

-There are 27 ITEs which are strategically located in all 14 states of Malaysia which provide both pre-service and in-service courses.
+Pre-Service: There are 27 ITEs which are strategically located in all 14 states of Malaysia which provide both pre-service and in-service courses.
 In the past, the teacher training institutes were referred to as teacher training colleges.
 However, with the upgrading of the teacher training programs from holding diplomas to degrees, the status of the colleges has been raised to higher education institutes, and since 2006 they have been referred to as teacher training institutes.

 In-Service: The 27 teacher training institutes.
 As for in-service training for practicing teachers, some of the universities do plan and organize short-term courses, seminars and conferences for these teachers to enhance their teaching abilities and their professional and personal development, as well as increase their knowledge.
 For example, the School of Educational Studies of USM conducts workshops, seminars and short courses for pre-school teachers.
 The Faculty of Educational Studies of UPM organizes off-shore and distance education programs